cdozdil/OptiScaler/README.md

 - Supports integration with [**Fakenvapi**](https://github.com/FakeMichau/fakenvapi) which enables Reflex hooking and injecting Anti-Lag 2 or LatencyFlex (LFX)
 - Since version 0.7.7, support for Nukem's FSR FG mod [**dlssg-to-fsr3**](https://github.com/Nukem9/dlssg-to-fsr3) has also been added

-_[*] Regarding XeSS, Unreal Engine plugin does not provide depth, and as such renders XeSS hooking in UE pointless (recommended to set `XeSS=false` in nvngx.ini for such games).
+_[*] Regarding XeSS, Unreal Engine plugin does not provide depth, and as such renders XeSS hooking in UE pointless (recommended to set `XeSS=false` in OptiScaler.ini for such games).
 Regarding FSR inputs, FSR 3.1 is the first version with a fully standardised and forward-looking API and as such removed custom interfaces.
 Since FSR2 and FSR3 support custom interfaces, game support will depend on the developers' implementation.
 Always check the [Wiki](https://github.com/cdozdil/OptiScaler/wiki) Compatibility list for known issues._

 ## How it works?
 OptiScaler implements the necessary API methods of DLSS2+ & NVAPI, XeSS and FSR2+ to act as a middleware.
 It interprets calls from the game and redirects them to the chosen upscaling backend, allowing games using one technology to use another of your choice.